DoDAO-io/dodao-aave-developer-1-course/generated/summaries/fetching-aave-data.md

 {"query": "{ reserves (where: {usageAsCollateralEnabled: true})  { id name price {id} liquidityRate variableBorrowRate stableBorrowRate}}" }
 ```

- **Querying Aave's GraphQL database using React and implementing a Pie chart**
-* **Initial Setup**
-  First, we create a React project, you can refer [this](https://create-react-app.dev/docs/getting-started/) documentation.
-  Run npm start to check if the project runs fine.

-* **Integrate ApolloClient**
-  Then we integrate the Apollo client library.
-We can install and setup the client using [this](https://www.apollographql.com/docs/react/get-started/) documentation.
-  We can use the sample code to fetch the data and test our setup.

-* **Initialize the ApolloClient**
-  With our dependencies already set up, we can now create an ApolloClient instance.
-  We start by importing the symbols we require from @apollo/client into index.js.
-  Next, we initialize ApolloClient by handing it a configuration object including the uri and cache fields.

-* **Connect the client to React**
-  We can connect Apollo Client to React with the ApolloProvider component.
-Similar to React's Context.Provider, ApolloProvider wraps our React app and places Apollo Client on the context, enabling us to access it from anywhere in our component tree.
-  In index.js, we wrap our React app with an ApolloProvider.

-* **Fetching data with useQuery**
-  After the ApolloProvider is hooked up, we can start requesting data with useQuery.
-The useQuery hook is a React hook that shares GraphQL data with your UI.
-  We can define the query we want to execute by wrapping it in the gql template literal.
-  Next, we define a component named DisplayGraphs that executes our GET_QUERY query with the useQuery hook:

-* **Implementing the Pie Chart**
-  Now, our aim is to create a pie chart using the data we receive.
-So now we use [react-chartjs-2](https://react-chartjs-2.js.org/).
-We will import it in our App.js.
-  Then we initialize our code to get a Pie chart.
-Finally we will add the code to get our Pie chart.

-* This will give us a Pie chart in our React app.
-* You can get the complete code [here](https://github.com/DoDAO-io/aava-analytics-sample-app).

  **Historical Rest Data**
 * Now we will use the [Aave Protocol API](https://aave-api-v2.aave.com/) to create a time series graph.
 * We will use the same react application to create the time series graph too, so if you still haven't create a react app by following the previous steps.